-All requests for pre-application advice must be made using our application form.
+All requests for pre-application advice must be made using our application form (DOC 731kb).
 You must provide the minimum level of information set out in the form to ensure that timely advice can be given.

 You can email your application to email@example.com or send it to us at our main office.

 We have an agreement with an external body to provide bespoke design advice on appropriate schemes at an extra cost to the pre-application and planning performance agreements (PPA) charges.
-You can view the fee schedules for bespoke design advice here.
+You can view the fee schedules for bespoke design advice here (PDF 191kb).
 Fees in respect of design advice are also payable upfront.

 Status of the advice

-Pre-application advice possibly forms a material consideration of a formal planning application, it does not constitute a formal or guaranteed outcome in the determination of a future planning application or other form of submission.
+Pre-application advice does not constitute a formal or guaranteed outcome in the determination of a future planning application or other form of submission.
 Any views or opinions expressed are given in good faith, without prejudice to the formal consideration of any planning application, which will be subject to a period of public consultation and maybe decided at a Planning Committee.

 Any fee paid to the council is non-refundable and does not represent a legal contract with the council.
 This advice is based on the available documentation submitted.
 If further documents and amended proposals are later provided in response to the concerns raised herein, this may incur an additional fee.

 Unfortunately, the council cannot comment or make observations on the highway implications of proposed development or change of use.
 This is because the Hertfordshire County Council are the highway authority and statutory consultee on all planning applications with highway implications in accordance with the provisions in the Town & Country Planning (Development Management Procedure) Order.
-Until a formal application is submitted, their views on this matter cannot be sought.
-Nonetheless, the pre-application letter will include details of the County Council contact(s) to whom all enquiries should be directed.
+Hertfordshire County Council Highways (Development Control) has a design guide and planning obligations toolkit.
+They also encourage pre-application communication.
+To speak to them call 0300 123 4047.